Ricardomol/pazdera.github.io/_posts/2015-08-31-students-and-open-source.md

 Personally, I’d be wary to spend a lot time with beginners on one-on-one basis before seeing at least a few contributions from them.
 Rather invest in writing up guides that many of them can benefit from.
-It may not sound very nice, but this needs to be beneficial for everyone and it’s way too easy see lots of talking and little coding.
+It may not sound very nice, but this needs to be beneficial for everyone and it’s way too easy to see lots of talking and little coding.

 So where to start?
 You might want to start by [organising your bug